KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - CloudFront **Field-Level Encryption** only allows you to securely upload user-submitted sensitive information to your web servers.
 It does not provide access to download multiple private files.

+### Questions

+- What two features can you use within CloudFront to control access to content?
+- If your users are using a client that doesn't support cookies, which access control should you use?
+- If you want to restrict access to individual files, which access control should you use?
+- If you want to provide access to multiple restricted files, which access control should you use?
+- If you don't want to change your current URLs in order modify access rights, which access control should you use?
+- What is CloudFront Match Viewer?
+- What is CloudFront Field-Level Encryption?

 ---

 ## Lambda